FZambia/centrifuge/benchmarks/README.md

 This test was made to show how Centrifuge scales when new instances added.
 One message was sent to every connected client, then average time of message delivery calculated.

+There was no a goal of load testing Centifuge in this benchmark, I just wanted to show that when new instances of Centrifuge added message latency reduces.

 Conclusions: